-The Labor Day celebration exploits the backyard barbeque, much like the Fourth of July, with patriotic decorations dominating the scene.
-Since its inception in the 1880s it celebrates a means of honoring workers for all their efforts.
-In that spirit, the backyard barbeque is often laden with hammocks, comfortable lounge chairs, lawn blankets and even lots of huge pillows!
+The Labor Day celebration exploits the backyard bar-be-que, much like the Fourth of July, with patriotic decorations dominating the scene.
+The first Monday in September marks the actual day of celebration but all across the nation 'partying' occurs all the weekend prior to Labor Day.
+The backyard bar-be-que is often laden with hammocks, comfortable lounge chairs, lawn blankets and even lots of huge pillows.
+In other words, time for rest honoring workers for all their efforts as has been the case since its inception in the 1880s!
 Tiki torches, twinkle lights and candles in hurricane lamps keep the atmosphere cheery and bright until well into the evening.
 For some areas of the country, this holiday brings with it a slight chill in the air, which might warrant that first sweater or jacket of the season.

 Whatever you have planned, whether you are traveling, reached your destination, or simply staying at home, have a safe and enjoyable holiday!
 Remember America's past and the sacrifices for her freedom.
 Otherwise, there would be no Labor Day celebration.

 What is Labor Day celebrating?

 Labor Day is the last holiday of the summer falling in 2016 on Monday, September 5: wearing white will go out, school will be in and a change in season is just around the corner.
 Do you know how it came about, what it means, its founder, the establishment of the first Labor Day?
 In other words, what is The History of Labor Day?
 What is it celebrating?
 On Labor Day rests celebration of the contributions of the working class, attainment of a safe working environment and fair wages/benefits.

 September 5, 1882, one hundred thirty-four years ago, the first Labor Day holiday was celebrated in New York City.
 Why the celebration?